Machine Learning

 What Data Machine Learning Uses

-Machine learning depends on data that reflects how systems behave over time.
-This data captures variation, trends and outcomes rather than isolated snapshots.
+Machine learning depends on data that reflects how systems behave.
+This data captures variation, trends, outcomes and isolated snapshots.
 In industrial and enterprise settings, this typically includes:

 • Operational measurements collected continuously.